SlideRuleEarth/sliderule/targets/binding-python/README.md

 ----------------------------------------------------------------------------
 ## II.
 Building and Importing the Bindings

 The Python bindings must be built for each target they are used on, and the resulting .so file must either be accessible from the **PYTHONPATH** or be installed into the current Python environment or copied to the same directory as the Python script that is importing it is run from.
+For example, type: `export PYTHONPATH=/usr/local/lib` to set the Python path to the default installation directory.

 To build the bindings:
 1. `make config-icesat2`